Debt Relief vs. Bankruptcy: Which Path to Financial Freedom Is Right for You?

 What Is Debt Relief?

-3. Credit counseling: Working with a professional to create a debt management plan
+• Credit Counseling: Working with professionals to create a debt management plan.

 What Is Bankruptcy?

-Bankruptcy is a legal process that provides a fresh start for individuals or businesses overwhelmed by debt.
-Think of it as pressing the reset button on your finances.
-There are two main types of personal bankruptcy:
+Bankruptcy is a legal process for individuals or businesses overwhelmed by debt.
+There are two primary types for individuals:

-1. Chapter 7: Liquidates your non-exempt assets to pay off debts
+• Chapter 7: Liquidates non-exempt assets to discharge unsecured debts.

 Key Differences Between Debt Relief and Bankruptcy